'Symbolic Of Hate': Folsom Police Investigate Burned American Pride Flag As Hate Crime

 It’s a deliberate act that’s fanning the flames of prejudice.
 Daniels has a message for the people who burned her flag.

 “Really think, truly, is this something you want to have be your legacy when you grow up?
-Is this something you want to remember and be remember for?” she said.
+Is this something you want to remember and be remembered for?” she said.